ismail-gits/helm-chart-online-shop-microservices-application/README.md

 4. **Monitoring and Management**: Utilize Kubernetes tools for monitoring and managing the deployed microservices, ensuring optimal performance and reliability.

+5. **Uninstall Microservices**: To uninstall the online shop application manually, run the uninstallation script uninstall.sh:

+    ```bash
+    ./uninstall.sh
+    ```

+This will remove all deployed microservices associated with the online shop application from your Kubernetes cluster.

 ## Configuration
 Each microservice can be configured using its respective values file located in the values directory.
 These files contain parameters such as service name, image, version, replicas, ports, environment variables, and more, allowing for fine-grained customization.